Josh Portman

-Joshua David "Josh" Portman (born October 26, 1979) is an American musician who is best known for playing bass guitar for the rock band Yellowcard since February 2012.
+Joshua David Portman (born October 26, 1979) is an American musician who is best known for playing bass guitar for the rock band Yellowcard since February 2012.
 Since 1994, he has played bass and guitar in a number of well-known punk/post-hardcore bands including Near Miss and Staring Back.

 Early life

 Portman was born on October 26, 1979.
 His younger years were spent living in Madison, WI before moving with his family to Perry, GA upon entering fourth grade.
 At the age of twelve, Josh received his first guitar and has been writing, recording, and performing ever since.
 Initially influenced by the glam and thrash metal bands of the '80s, Portman later immersed himself in the post-hardcore and Seattle bands of the early '90s and then the "new school" punk bands of the mid-'90s.
 He has been a part of many bands that have explored all of these genres.